meza/trance-stack/README.md

 > **Warning**
 > This means that both the `alpha` and `beta` branches will be deployed to the `Staging` environment.

-This was done for convenience with the stack but you are highly encouraged to change this to suit your needs.
+This was done for convenience with the stack, but you are highly encouraged to change this to suit your needs.
 Maybe add a separate `alpha` environment?

 > **Note**